 You’ll probably get advice from many fronts.
 While these people are well-meaning, are they a Chartered Financial Analyst, Certified Financial Planner, actuary, an official at the Social Security Administration, or any number of people who work in the financial planning industry?

 Furthermore, do you have a money action plan for this financial plan?
 What actions are you going to take with your money in order to achieve your overall financial plan?
 If you are currently not fully implementing your money action plan, then you may be running up against the cost of waiting.
 That simply means that the longer you wait to act, you will either have to save more or target a higher rate of return.
 In the worst-case, this could mean that, in order to implement your money action plan, you would either have to save your entire paycheck or hit the lottery the first time you play!

 Stressing out over your money action plan?

 It’s easy to base a plan on averages when we don’t have a lot of time to formulate our plan.
 For years, people made assumptions on the average return of the S&P 500.
 That is a bit like saying, I’ll put my hand in hot, then cold water and say the average is room temperature.
-If you have been defaulted into a target date investment strategy, that makes average expectations even more challenging.
-It’s important to understand, at minimum, what are the range of returns you may expect for your investment portfolio.
+If you have defaulted into a target-date investment strategy, that makes average expectations even more challenging.
+It’s important to understand, at minimum, what is the range of returns you may expect for your investment portfolio.